Sebastianverduzco/datasciencedecalproject1/README.md

 * I am a current undergraduate student studying Data Science at the University of California, Berkeley.
 During the past 2 years, I have worked as a Psychology Research Assistant at Princeton University, a Marketing Intern and consultant at IRES Partners, a Keller Williams team in the City of Industry, California, and am a licensed California real estate salesperson.
 In my free time, I enjoy listening to music and playing tennis.
 I originally lived in Orange County before coming to Berkeley for college.
 My favorite type of food is Japanese food, particularly sushi.
 * Jobs interested in: Real Estate Broker, Accountant, Marketing Analyst

-###### Uday Krishna Kalra
+###### Sebastian Verduzco
-* I am currently a student at University of California, Berkeley, majoring in Applied Mathematics and Statistics.
-Recreationally, I love watching and playing tennis, singing, and writing poetry.
-I also love the environment and wish to take up a career in the same field, wherein I could apply statistical analysis to help with problems like climate change etc.
+* I am currently a freshman, undergraduate student at the University of California, Berkeley.
+I intend to study Economics and Data Science (Double Major).
+Throughout my career, I have involved myself in a diverse group of businesses that have contributed to  all aspects of my professional development.
+The most unique experience on my resume is the international internship for Grab TaxiHoldings in the Philippines.
+I am not certain on my future career intersts, but I believe it will be related to Business.
-* Jobs interested in: Quantitative Researcher for Tesla, Lead Statistician for Clean Harbors Inc., Quantitative Analyst for CTG
+* Jobs interested in: Consultant, Data Analyst, Product Manager

 ###### [Name of Person that Resume 3 is about]
 * 5 sentence summary describing the person from Resume 3.